nazarewk/10c-blog1/README.md

 Well... the day finally came to put the idea into action.

-I have no experience whatsoever with React or modern (2015+) web development ideas so today I will stick to explaining pros & cons of Dojo as I know it, why would I even want to do such thing as mixing it with React and finally share my proof of concept.
+I have no experience whatsoever with React or modern (2015+) frontend development ideas so today I will stick to explaining pros & cons of Dojo as I know it, why would I even want to do such thing as mixing it with React and finally share my proof of concept.

 I am planning to follow up with my own implementation of [Today I Learned][TIL]